storpool/storpool-cloudstack-integration/README.md

 brx. the CloudStack management and agents (ex. data copying, volume resize) is done with StorPool specific commands even when there is a CloudStack command that does pretty much the same.

+Note that for the present the StorPool plugin may only be used for a single primary storage cluster; support for multiple clusters is planned.

 ## Build, Install, Setup